 Perhaps your dog has allergies or health issues that can be affected by his diet.
 Many dogs suffer from health issues that certain foods or supplements can help alleviate.
 Other dogs may be allergic to the main ingredients in commercial dog food.
 A homemade diet can ensure that you avoid the foods that aggravate your animal’s health, and that the foods that make your dog feel better are enhanced.

 Whatever the reason, cooking healthy meals for your dog is possible.
 First things first: Check with your veterinarian to make sure it’s appropriate to feed your dog a homemade diet, especially if you’re worried about his health issues.
 Your vet can recommend the ingredients that would most benefit your dog, as well as supplements that can help any conditions that your dog may have.
-There are tons of great websites that provide recipes for dog meals that are easy, manageable, and enjoyable for your dog's taste buds!
+There are tons of great websites that provide recipes for meals that are easy, manageable, and enjoyable for your dog's taste buds!

 Although dogs are carnivorous, they need more than just protein.
 Dogs require a balanced variety of meats, starches, vegetables, and carbohydrates to have a healthy diet and meet all their basic nutritional needs.
 A lack of important vitamins can lead to all kinds of health problems.
 Many vets recommend a combination of 40% protein, 50% vegetables, and 10% starch in each meal.
 Most importantly, use fresh ingredients.
 The foods you choose should not contain additives or preservatives.

 Fifty percent of your dog’s diet should be made up of vegetables.
 Dog-safe vegetables include: